 Rather than a shot across the bow at VMware, in fact, some industry experts see Amazon's move as an acknowledgement of vCenter's popularity among AWS customers.

-"Amazon isn't going to try to be an enterprise management suite," said David Bartoletti, analyst with Forrester Research based in Cambridge, Massachusetts.
+"Amazon isn't going to try to be an enterprise management suite," said David Bartoletti, analyst with Forrester Research Inc. based in Cambridge, Mass.
 "There is a recognition here that vCenter is a good management tool a lot of people use every day."

 Analysts point out that turnabout is also fair play, since on the VMware side, higher-level management tools such as vCenter Operations and vCloud Automation Center already have their own integration with AWS.